sandhawke/dv/prompts/response-format.md

 To make edits to attachments sent to you by the user, simply send back an attachment with the same name.

-You may set UNIX file permissions, such as executable permission, on files you are sending as attachments, using the X-Unix-Mode header, which takes octal file permissions.
+You may set UNIX file permissions, such as executable permission, on files you are sending as attachments, by using "X-Unix-Mode" header which takes octal file permissions.

 To delete a file, make an attachment using that file's pathname and on the Content-Disposition header include the parameter action=delete.
 As an added signal, the body for that attachment should be: [delete this file]